nguyenhailong253/Tic-Tac-Toe-3x3/README.md

 - If player wants to quit the game, type 'q', anything else will be invalid
 - At the end of each game, players will be asked whether they want to continue with a new round, type 'y' to do so or anything else to exit

+### Co-ordinates plane
+- The board is 2D with horizontal x-axis and vertical y-axis
+- x values increase from left to right, y values increase from top to bottom
+- The starting point of the board is on top left with co-ordinates of (1,1), meaning x = y = 1
+- The maximum point is (3,3)

 ## Demo

     Welcome to Tic Tac Toe !